Where Has All the Soil Gone?

 Of Illinois's 36 million acres, 21.4 million (8.7 hectares) are judged to be prime soils, and close to 90 per cent of them are used to grow crops.
 That means that Illinois has approximately 19 million acres of prime cropland.
 For those who savor comparisons, this is an area only slightly smaller than Scotland.

 When white settlers arrived in Illinois in the early 19th century, the topsoil measured roughly nine inches in thickness over much of the state.
 By the 1970s those nine inches (described with only slight exaggeration as the distance between Eden and the desert) had shriveled to six, and in some parts of the state to nothing at all.
 Erosion, abetted by farming practices, had washed and blown the soil away, mostly into streams from which it worked its way south to the Gulf of Mexico via the Mississippi—a process one writer has dubbed "the great terrain robbery".

 History holds a lesson for the Illinois farmer.
 Spread over an acre, 6.7 tons of soil becomes a paper-thin layer.
-(One inch of topsoil weighs roughly 150 tons.)
+(One acre-inch of topsoil weighs roughly 150 tons.)
 This is an insignificant loss—unless continued over significant amounts of time.
 In the 1820s, corn yields on virgin prairie soils were reported to be as high as 100 bushels.
 By the 1870s yields were as low as 30 bushels.
-By the 1930s, soil scientists found that about a third of the state's land was suffering from erosion damage, a heritage of neglect so severe that farms in southern Illinois had to be abandoned because they could no longer grow enough to support the families who worked them.
+By the 1930s, farms in southern Illinois had to be abandoned because they, along with about a third of the state's land, could no longer grow enough to support the families who worked them because of erosion damage.

 Pressure to boost yields